Arizona Bar Complaint Attorney

 - Dismissals with Comment 191

-Receiving an ethics complaint or inquiry letter from the State Bar of Arizona can be a scary thing.
+Receiving an ethics complaint or inquiry request letter from the State Bar of Arizona can be a scary thing.
 However, in 2020 the Bar received 2285 charges with 403 of those referred to investigation.
-Thus, only 17.6% of all charges were referred for investigation.
+Thus, only 17.6% of all charges were referred for confidential investigation.

 Bar Discipline after Intake Review

 However, most of the time an inquiry initiated after the Bar receives a “complaint” against a lawyer will begin with a call from an Intake Attorney with the Bar’s Lawyer Regulation Department.
 This Department resolves disputes and investigates allegations of misconduct, incapacity or lack of professionalism.
-After the intake call the Bar can:
+After the intake call request the Bar can:

 - Dismiss the charge